Langtoft, Lincolnshire

 Langtoft is a village and civil parish in the South Kesteven district of Lincolnshire, England.
-The population of the civil parish at the 2011 census was 2,045.
+The population of the civil parish at the 2021 census was 2,008.
 It lies on the A15 road, about 10 mi north from Peterborough and about 8 mi east from Stamford, and on the edge of The Fens.

 Langtoft falls within the drainage area of the Welland and Deepings Internal Drainage Board.

 Community

 Langtoft has grown in the last 10 years as new housing estates have been built such as that on Aquila Way.
-The village has a general store-cum-post office, a hairdressers and car salesroom.
+The village has a general store-cum-post office, a hairdressers and car salesroom and garage.
 The Waggon and Horses public house is on the village main road; the original pub was built in the 19th century, burned down in 1888, but was rebuilt.

 The village hall holds events, including performances by a local amateur dramatics group and a ladies choir.
 A new flag pole and clock was added in 2002 at the time of the Queen's Golden Jubilee.

 Langtoft Primary School educates about 210 children.
 The school was founded in 1859, moving to its present site in 1986.
 Its own wind turbine was installed in 2007.
 As of 2021 the headteacher is Mr. J McCullough.